JMiah26/The-Garden-of-Whispers/README.md

-# The-Garden-of-Whispers
+# Garden of Whispers

-Garden of Whispers is a third-person horror puzzle game concept based around atmosphere, exploration, and environmental storytelling.
+Garden of Whispers is a third person horror puzzle game concept built in Unreal Engine 5.5.4.

+This project focuses on atmosphere, exploration, puzzle solving, and environmental storytelling.
+The aim is to create tension through the world itself rather than through combat.

+## Project Status

-**Project Status:** In development
+In development
-**Engine Version:** Unreal Engine 5.5.4

 ## Overview

-In this project, I came up with a horror game idea that focuses more on tension, puzzles, and exploration rather than combat.
-The player explores different areas of the forest, collects clues, solves puzzles, and uses a flashlight to help survive and move forward.
+Garden of Whispers is designed as a horror experience where the player explores a dark forest, collects clues, solves puzzles, and uses a flashlight to move forward safely.
+The game is built around mystery and tension, with each area revealing more through the environment.

-## Main Idea
+## Main Concept

-The main idea behind Garden of Whispers is to create a creepy and immersive experience through the environment, sound, and level design.
-I wanted the game to feel mysterious and unsettling, with the player always feeling unsure about what is around them.
+The main goal of this project is to create a creepy and immersive game world through sound, level design, and visual atmosphere.
+The player is meant to feel unsure of what is around them, which helps build suspense throughout the experience.

 ## Gameplay Features

-- Third-person exploration
+- Third person exploration
 - Puzzle solving
 - Flashlight mechanic
 - Enemy avoidance